 Sound Curtains offer maximum sound control and noise reduction using a combination of sound absorption and noise barrier material.
 Clients refer to our product as sound curtains, noise curtains, sound blankets, or hanging quilt blanket.
-Our sound curtains are modular, velcro sealed, noise control curtains that are effective, rugged, and industrial grade in construction.
+Our sound curtains are modular, velcro sealed, noise reducing curtains that are effective, rugged, and industrial grade in construction.

-Acoustic blankets are used in many industrial, commercial, and OEM noise control applications.
+Sound curtains are used in many industrial, commercial, and OEM noise control applications.
 The system can accommodate ventilation and access while maintaining high noise control.
 Curtains are easy to install and can be moved for use in another location to accommodate machine or equipment relocation.

-Sound curtains can provide a permanent, yet flexible, solution to your unique noise control situation.
+Soundproof curtains can provide a permanent, yet flexible, solution to your unique noise control situation.
 Our staff can help engineer the right system for your sound reduction goals.

 - Compressor noise control

 - Outdoor sound blanket

 - PD blower sound curtain partitions

 - Plastic extruder machines